-This tour can be done as a standalone, or combined with our Eritrea Tour.
+This tour can be done as a standalone, or combined with our Ethiopia and Eritrea Mega Combo.
 As always, we offer discounts on group bookings and for returning Pioneers.

 Dinner at a newly opened and popular Syrian restaurant run by refugees from Damascus.
 We’ll have a chance to chat with them and hear how they find life in Somaliland.

 After dinner, you can walk around the bustling city center in Hargeisa, and have some chai with the friendly locals or do some shopping for t-shirts and flags for Independence Day.

 Saturday 16th May – Hargeisa